-When my mum passed away in 1990, I decided that I would undertake the search for my father's family.
-The only information I had were family stories, a letter of condolence to my mother when my father died in 1952, and my father's school report from 1927.
+When my mum passed away in 1990, I decided to undertake the search for my father's family.
+The only information I had was from family stories, a letter of condolence to my mother when my father died in 1952, and my father's school report from 1927.

-I knew roughly his date of birth, which was May 1913, but not the date.
+I knew roughly when he was born, which was May 1913, but not the exact date.
 He had also had a passport, but not knowing what to do with it, it had been returned to the passport office years ago.
 I suspect that Dad was advised to obtained a passport in 1938/9 as he had no other official documents.

-What was wonderful was that although he had no knowledge of my father, he did have a photograph of me aged two in a box of family photos, and it had my father's hand writing on the back, which not only confirmed the link, but confirmed that in 1946/7 he was still in touch with his family.
+What was wonderful was that although my second cousin did not know my father, he did have a photograph of me aged two in a box of family photos, and it had my father's handwriting on the back, which not only confirmed the link but confirmed that in 1946/7, my father was still in touch with his family.

-With my second cousin's help I have been able to trace the Green family back, but the biggest mystery is my father's mother.
-According to my Mum, Dad was put in an orphanage (we think it was actually the old Chase Farm Hospital) and his mother went to China, and never returned.
-My father's grandmother tried to get him out of the orphanage to live with the family, but was unable to do so.
+With my second cousin's help, I have been able to trace the Green family back, but the biggest mystery is my father's mother.
+According to my Mum, Dad was put in an orphanage (we think it was the old Chase Farm Hospital) and his mother went to China, and never returned.
+My father's grandmother tried to get him out of the orphanage to live with the family but was unable to do so.

-To actually see some documentation relevant to him just seemed to justify the hundreds of searches I have made, and even when the search provides an answer, it rarely provides a positive proof.
+To see some documentation relevant to him seemed to justify the hundreds of searches I had made.
+Before, even when the search provided an answer, it rarely provided positive proof.
 This search did.

 I now have his actual date of birth and know for certain exactly where he was living and who he was living with before he left London in July 1940.
-Previously the only address I had for Nana Rogers was a post war one, which I found on the electoral roll some years ago.
+Previously, the only address I had for Nana Rogers was a post-war one, which I found on an electoral roll some years ago.

-It can be difficult to search records, if you do not have a definite date to match up to your search, especially as many of the records that would have helped are missing.
-I had thought that there would be school records, but Enfield central school was closed, and then the school that replaced it closed, and records are moved, lost, and misplaced, not to mention the fact that Enfield was heavily bombed in the war, which I believe happened to Nana Rogers.
+It can be difficult to search records if you do not have a definite date to go on, especially when many of the records are missing.
+I had thought that there would be school records, but Enfield's central school was closed, and then the school that replaced it closed, and records are moved, lost, and misplaced.
+Not to mention the fact that Enfield was heavily bombed in the war, which I believe happened to Nana Rogers.